ctoroserey/website/content/home/about.md

 # About me

-I am a Ph.D. candidate in the Cognition and Decision Lab at Boston University.
-My main academic interests lie in exploring the value-modulatory effects of effort and delay, and the brain networks that underlie these processes.
-Accessory to these goals is my interest in using graph theoretic tools to compute subject-specific functional brain networks.
+I'm a Research Fellow at McLean Hospital and Harvard Medical School, working in the Haber Lab.
+My work involves aggregating brain data from non-human and human primates in order to understand how the brain generates the types of subjective value that we use to guide our choices.
+This endeavor mixes anatomical tracer and functional neuroimaging data that I analyze using graph theoretic and machine learning algorithms.

 {{% staticref "files/cv.pdf" %}}You can get a copy of my CV here{{% /staticref %}}.